ehrpg/qstar/docs/character/skills.md

 <div class="qs-list-test full-width" markdown="1">

-##### Acrobatics

-is used for tumbling, dodging away from falling debris, balance over a rope, *jump* in zero gravity environments etc.

 ##### Athletics

-is used for climbing, jumping, running, swimming, etc.
+is used for climbing, jumping, running, swimming, dodging, dodging away from falling debris, etc.
 <br>
 Without this [Skill][] being trained, the character **cannot** swim.